ilanschnell/bitarray/README.rst

 ``decode(code)`` -> list
-   Given a prefix code (a dict mapping symbols to bitarrays), decode the content of the bitarray and return the list of symbols.
+   Given a prefix code (a dict mapping symbols to bitarrays), decode the content of the bitarray and return it as a list of symbols.

 ``encode(code, iterable)``